ibm-cloud-docs/power-iaas/ordering-direct-link.md

     | OSA21 | IBM Power VS | SL-OSA21-IBMPOWERIAASLITE-1-1 \n SL-OSA21-IBMPOWERIAASLITE-1-2 | SL-OSA21-IBMPOWERIAASLITE-2-1 \n SL-OSA21-IBMPOWERIAASLITE-2-2 |
     {: caption="Table 4.
 Port and Port groups for redundant Direct Link instances" caption-side="bottom"}

-    [^footnote1]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote1]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote2]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote2]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote3]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote3]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote4]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote4]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote5]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote5]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote6]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote6]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote7]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote7]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote8]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote8]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote9]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote9]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote10]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote10]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote11]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote11]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.
-    [^footnote12]: The ports denoted with ^x indicates that they are not GRE capable but support 10 Gbps speed.
+    [^footnote12]: The ports denoted with ^x indicates that they are not GRE capable, but support 10 Gbps speed.

-3. Select the remaining options and create the Direct Link Connect instance as described in [Ordering Direct Link Connect 2.0](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#help) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic) (Step 8 onwards).
+1. Select the remaining options and create the Direct Link Connect instance as described in [Ordering Direct Link (2.0) Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic) (Step 8 onwards).

 ## Routing considerations for VPC
 {: #routing-considerations}

-If the traffic is sent from Power Systems Virtual Server to your on-premise public IP address and if the virtual server instance has public floating IP, you might need a special configuration in VPC.
-If you do not do that special configuration, the traffic goes through the virtual machine's public interface instead of private interface.
+If traffic is sent from Power Systems Virtual Server to your on-premises public IP address, and if the virtual server instance has a public floating IP, you might need a special configuration in the VPC.
+Otherwise, the traffic goes through the virtual machine's public interface instead of a private interface.
+{: shortdesc}

-For proper VPC configuration, the on-premise IP address must meet the following requirements:
+For proper VPC configuration, the on-premises IP address must meet the following requirements:

-- The IP address range for private network must be with in the following blocks that are reserved by Internet Assigned Numbers Authority (IANA):
+- The IP address range for a private network must be within the following blocks, which are reserved by the Internet Assigned Numbers Authority (IANA):
-    - Class A — 10.0.0.0 — 10.255.255.255 (16,777,216 total hosts)
+    - Class A — `10.0.0.0` — `10.255.255.255` (16,777,216 total hosts)
-    - Class B — 172.16.0.0 — 172.31.255.255 (1,048,576 total hosts)
+    - Class B — `172.16.0.0` — `172.31.255.255` (1,048,576 total hosts)
-    - Class C — 192.168.0.0 — 192.168.255.255 (65,536 total hosts)
+    - Class C — `192.168.0.0` — `192.168.255.255` (65,536 total hosts)
-- VM instances within the VPC must not have floating IP.
+- VM instances within the VPC must not have a floating IP.
-- You must create a route to the on-premise public subnet in the VPC default routing table by using the *Delegate-VPC* action.
+- Use the **Delegate-VPC** action to create a route to the on-premises public subnet in the VPC default routing table.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).